Skip to content

 About

-Animate Projects works at
+Animate Projects works at the intersection of animation, film, and art

 We nurture creative talent in order to produce thought provoking and inspiring projects.